Men's world curling championship in Calgary in COVID limbo

 The men's world curling championship in Calgary remained in a holding pattern Saturday just short of its finish line because of positive tests for the COVID-19 virus.

-Four members of three international teams tested positive for the virus in “exit” tests before departing Canada.
+Four members of three international, non-playoff teams tested positive for the virus in “exit” tests before departing Canada.
 They did not show symptoms of the coronavirus.

 A playoff game and a pair of semifinals were called off Saturday.
 The world championship is scheduled to conclude Sunday with the gold and bronze-medal games.